elenasamuylova/drafts/llm_course/README.md

 Embeddings provide the foundation for similarity-based scoring.
 They represent words, sentences, or documents as vectors in a high-dimensional space — capturing semantic relationships in texts.
 Different types of embeddings serve different purposes and levels of granularity.
 Choosing the right one depends on the structure and complexity of the task you’re evaluating.

-#### Word-Level Embeddings
+**Word-Level Embeddings**.
 Word-level embeddings assign a fixed vector to each word based on its overall meaning.
 Popular models include **Word2Vec** and **GloVe**.

-Example: “dog” and “puppy” will have similar embeddings due to their related meanings.
+> **Example**: “dog” and “puppy” will have similar embeddings due to their related meanings.

 Limitation: These embeddings ignore context.
 For example, the word “bank” has the same vector whether referring to a riverbank or a financial institution — which makes them less useful for nuanced evaluations.

-#### Sentence-Level Embeddings
+**Sentence-Level Embeddings**.
 Sentence embeddings combine the meanings of individual words to produce a single vector for a full sentence.
 Common tools include **Sentence-BERT** and **Universal Sentence Encoder**.
 These embeddings are particularly useful for tasks that involve longer text units, such as evaluating the coherence of summaries, comparing paragraphs, or analyzing conversational responses.

-#### Contextualized Embeddings
+**Contextualized Embeddings**.
 Contextualized embeddings are generated by models like **BERT** or **GPT**, which produce vectors that adapt based on how words are used in context.

-Example:
+> **Example**:
-- “He went to the bank to fish”
+> - “He went to the bank to fish”
-- “She visited the bank for a loan”
+> - “She visited the bank for a loan”
+>

-→ The word “bank” receives different vectors depending on the context, allowing for far more accurate comparisons.
+> → The word “bank” receives different vectors depending on the context, allowing for far more accurate comparisons.

 These embeddings are especially powerful for dialogue evaluation, grounded response checks, and semantic alignment in open-ended tasks.

-### Generating embeddings

-There are several ways to obtain embeddings, depending on your task and resources:
+**Generating embeddings**.There are several ways to obtain embeddings, depending on your task and resources:
 - Use pre-trained models like **BERT**, **GPT**, or **Sentence-BERT**
   → Fast and easy for general-purpose semantic tasks.
 - Fine-tune models on domain-specific data (e.g., legal, clinical, financial)